-A Khmer guide led the tour and by the end I was getting the names and history of the pavilions mixed up – at any rate they are quite stunning and beautiful and it was a lovely place to spend the afternoon.
+A Khmer guide led the tour and by the end, I was getting the names and history of the pavilions mixed up – at any rate, they’re quite stunning and beautiful and it was a lovely place to spend the afternoon.

 Tomorrow I’ll take a tuk-tuk ride to Tong Sleng Museum and the Russian Market.
 More later…